Fan Favorite: $200

-Submissions will be displayed in the Psychology Building throughout the month of March.
+Submissions will be displayed in Psychology Building Atrium.

 Work will be judged on creative interpretation of the theme and for technical merit by a select 5-7 student & professor judges.
 The competition is open to traditional and non-traditional media including painting, drawing, prints, photography, digital art, ceramics, sculpture, and book arts.
 Work must be suitable for exhibition in a public space.
 Work using materials hazardous to the health and safety of the public will not be accepted.